katiek27/teachport/_posts/2023-11-27-oopgamelevels.md

     }

     async function gameOverCallBack() {
   const id = document.getElementById("gameOver");
   id.hidden = false;
   // Store whether the game over screen has been shown before const gameOverScreenShown = localStorage.getItem("gameOverScreenShown");
-      gameStartOver = true;
-      // Check if the game over screen has been shown before if (gameStartOver == true) {
+  // Check if the game over screen has been shown before if (!gameOverScreenShown) {
     const playerScore = document.getElementById("timeScore").innerHTML;
     const playerName = prompt(`You scored ${playerScore}!
 What is your name?`);
     let temp = localStorage.getItem("playerScores");
     temp += playerName + "," + playerScore.toString() + ";";
     localStorage.setItem("playerScores", temp);
-        gameStartOver = false;
     // Set a flag in local storage to indicate that the game over screen has been shown localStorage.setItem("gameOverScreenShown", "true");
   }
   // Use waitForRestart to wait for the restart button click await waitForButton('restartGame');
   id.hidden = true;
   // Change currentLevel to start/restart value of null GameEnv.currentLevel = null;
   // Reset the flag so that the game over screen can be shown again on the next game over localStorage.removeItem("gameOverScreenShown");
   return true;
 }

     /*  ==========================================
      *  ========== Game Level setup ==============